-- If there are multiple error logs in the same region, the earliest error sequence is used. - If there are error logs of different types in the same region, error sequence numbers for killsectors take precedence. - If a range of bad blocks runs across record boundaries, the sequence number corresponding to the last record is used.
+- If there are multiple error logs in the same region, the earliest error sequence is used. - If there are error logs of different types in the same region, error sequence numbers for bad blocks caused by medium errors on RAID member drives take precedence. - If a range of bad blocks runs across record boundaries, the sequence number corresponding to the last record is used.